skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 - Create assets for users, stakeholders, and government officials with the communication team
 - Apply for grants and other funding

-### UX researcher
+### User researcher

-UX researchers learn about and empathize with the users of your service.
+User researchers learn about and empathize with the users of your service.
 They test the usability of each feature.
-UX researchers work closely with UX designers, content strategists, and product managers.
-UX researchers:
+User researchers work closely with product designers, content designers, and product managers.
+User researchers:

 - Understand who the users of the service are
 - Help the team understand what the users expect by conducting research